llwar/INST377-Group27Project/README.md

 Front End:
 Uses FetchAPI for data loading.
 Styled using contemporary CSS with flexbox.
-Utilizes a JavaScript library LARISSA EDIT HERE.
+Utilizes a JavaScript library anime.js installed through npm.
+Connect to library specific JS file.
+Create items with HTML, format with CSS, and animate with JS functions.
 Back End:
 Connects to Supabase for data storage.
 Implements two API endpoints for fetching data.